February 2022 Retro

 While going through all the DM’s and FB friend requests I received from my posts, I remembered a friend request I got from someone off the back of my previously removed post.
 I started up a conversation and hit the jackpot:

-A customer agreeing to talk to me for free The response I got when I finally asked an ideal customer if I could pay them to talk to me about their problems.
+The response I got when I finally asked an ideal customer if I could pay them to talk to me about their problems.

 After one no-show, we did have our 30min meeting that turned into an hour long meeting.
 This call was way more valuable than the paid calls.
 The conversation was filled with phrases like “I hate X about FB ads” and “I wish I had Y for FB ads”.
 None of which were “I wish I could visualize my FB ad results” 🥲